nurbano/mde-unet-kv260/Readme.md

 ```console
   docker pull xilinx/vitis-ai-cpu:1.4.1.978
 ```
-- Modify the ducker_run.sh bash to add the path of the dataset.
+- Modify the docker_run.sh bash to add the path of the dataset.
 After the line 93 include this: -v /path/to/nyudepthv2:/workspace/Dataset/nyudepthv2
 - Run the docker:
 ```console
 ./docker_run.sh xilinx/vitis-ai-cpu:1.4.1.978